 Who should not defer their student loans?

 Individuals who should continue making payments on their student loans include the following:

 - People who haven’t lost income due to the pandemic.

 - Anyone who wants to pay off their loans as quickly as possible.

 - Borrowers with large loan balances that will take a long time to pay off.

 - Borrowers who will still have a balance remaining after Biden’s forgiveness plan.

 The bottom line

-Before deciding whether to make payments during administrative forbearance, consider your complete financial picture.
+Before deciding whether to make payments during the payment pause, consider your complete financial picture.
 Borrowers with lots of high-interest debt, such as credit cards or private student loans, should consider taking advantage of this period to defer federal student loans.
-On the other hand, borrowers who can afford payments on their federal loans have the opportunity to pay down the principal much more quickly.
+On the other hand, borrowers who can afford payments on their federal loans — and who will still have a balance left after receiving student loan forgiveness — have the opportunity to pay down the principal much more quickly.

-No matter which option you choose, just remember that the administrative forbearance period is set to expire on Aug.
-31, 2022.
+No matter which option you choose, just remember that the administrative forbearance period is set to expire 60 days after June 30, 2023 or 60 days after the litigation between the Department of Education and the Supreme Court is resolved — whichever comes first.
 Interest and payments will resume at that time, so sketch out a plan now in order to be prepared when the time comes.